Making a Gift

 - Print out and complete the PDF form here

 - Mail form with your check, made payable to the “University of Wisconsin Foundation” to:

 To Donate to our Booth Fowler Professorship Fund:

-Please send a check with the with “Booth Fowler Professorship” in the memo section to the Meiklejohn House, 228 N Charter St. Madison, WI 53562
+Please send a check made payable to “UW Trust Funds” with “Booth Fowler Professorship” in the memo section to the Meiklejohn House, 228 N Charter St. Madison, WI 53562

 |Fund Name||Fund Number||Fund Description|

 |Integrated Liberal Studies Program Sense of Community Fund||112907488||The purpose of this fund is to establish and reaffirm a sense of community among the faculty; staff and students of the Integrated Liberal Studies Program.
 Uses can include; but are not limited to; cost of faculty travel and events with alumni and friends; mailings or other materials focused on alumni development/outreach; receptions and entertainment or costs associated with meals and refreshments.
 This includes functions relating to retirements; welcome and award ceremonies and any other occasion that the chair considers to be team building or morale building in nature or that allow the department to function as a productive community.|

 |Integrated Liberal Studies Fund||112909190||This Fund was set up by the Integrated Liberal Studies Program as “the ILS Discretionary Fund into which gifts may be deposited and from which sums may be withdrawn by the Director of ILS with the advice of the ILS faculty.””Funds deposited in this account might be earmarked for a special purpose by the donor, or they might be used for general purposes such as lectures, prizes, honors and other activities appropriate to the ILS program.”|